 1. Undiagnosed hypothyroidism is pretty common.

 Many people have hypothyroidism and remain undiagnosed because conventional laboratory tests come out normal.

 2. Not all medications work the same for everyone.

 Many patients who do not respond well to Levothyroxine respond well to Armour.

 3. My lack of period was hint.

-Menstrual disorders and infertility are prevalent among women with hypothyroidism, and it should have been a sign to my doctors.
+Menstrual disorders and fertility struggles are prevalent among women with hypothyroidism, and it should have been a sign to my doctors.